 'Why Bloomberg?' and other questions you could be asked at your interview

-Bloomberg uses different recruitment processes for different departments.
-As a general rule, expect a 30-minute telephone interview, before being invited to the offices for a face-to-face interview.
-This may be an interview panel or an assessment and there may be more than one before you’re hired.
+Bloomberg has traditionally used different recruitment processes for different departments.
+Candidates in previous years have typically experienced a 30-minute telephone interview or a video interview, before being invited to the offices for a face-to-face interview.
+This could be either a panel interview or an assessment centre.
 The company deals with financial data and current affairs, so you may be asked your opinion on, or understanding of, the news on the day.

 Bloomberg graduate interview preparation

 Bloomberg’s graduate website contains a wealth of information about each role in the business.
+For each job, the firm outlines who can thrive in the role, what you’ll learn and what you might go on to do.
 As you research, note down points that will help with your application.
 Essential information that you can look for pre-interview includes:

 - the financial products that Bloomberg offers